<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 If you have experience as an executive assistant, marketer, or project manager, Boldly should be your first stop for finding remote work.
 Boldly hires military spouses to work with Fortune 500 companies like Facebook, Apple, and Google.
 You can choose the companies you’d like to work for and work closely with the executives who create significant changes in their industries.

-Freedom Learning Group creates educational courseware, content, and services for a host of clients in the ed tech space, including education, corporate, and publishing companies like Coursera and Google.
+Freedom Talent creates educational courseware, content, and services for a host of clients in the ed tech space, including education, corporate, and publishing companies like Coursera and Google.
 Military spouses and veterans with many areas of expertise drive the courseware projects.
-Not only does FLG offer remote work, but they also strive to offer flexible schedules.
+Not only does the company offer remote work, but it also strives to offer flexible schedules.

 VirtForce

-With more than 80 partners worldwide, including Intuit, Travelers, and SkillStorm, VirtForce can find a corporate match for military spouses with various expertise.
-If you decide to join their Recruitment Arsenal, you’ll have access to a database with job openings verified as military spouse friendly by VirtForce.
+With over 80 partners worldwide, including Intuit, Travelers, and SkillStorm, VirtForce can find a corporate match for military spouses with various expertise.
+If you decide to join their Recruitment Arsenal, you’ll have access to a database with job openings verified as military spouse-friendly by VirtForce.
 If you’re into podcasts, check out theirs.
-It's all about helping the military community find virtual, remote, and location flexible career opportunities.
+It's all about helping the military community find virtual, remote, and location-flexible career opportunities.

 Government Administered Program